 When something is highlighted in green, it means it’s done and I don’t need to think about it any longer.

-Maybe I should just tell you what I DON’T use and why
+Maybe I should tell you what I DON’T use and why

-Bullet Systems and Keys – when I’m in rapid logging mode, I don’t have the time or mindset to worry about what the shape of the bullet point I’m writing that goes along with the task or thought that’s being written.
+Bullet Systems and Keys – when I’m in rapid logging mode, I don’t have the time or mindset to worry about the shape of the bullet point I’m writing that goes along with the task or thought that’s being written.
 The bullet shape isn’t the most important thing, so it doesn’t matter to me.
 Sometimes it’s a dot, sometimes it’s a box, sometimes it’s a dash, sometimes it’s nothing at all.
 So I don’t use a bullet key system.
 At all.

 Finished Items – so if I don’t use the key for bulleting, how do I know if something is done and I can X it off the list?
 Easy.
-I just highlight the line when the task is finished.
+I highlight the line when the task is finished.
 I’ve been using a green highlighter for “marking things off the list” for as long as I can remember (20+ years).
 Why green?
 I don’t remember.
 Why highlighter?
-So I can still see the task through the highlighting in case I need to refer back to it again (marker would obscure the text).
+So I can still see the task through the highlighting in case I need to refer back to it again (the marker would obscure the text).

-Migrating Tasks – oh c’mon!
+Migrating Tasks – oh, c’mon!
 Really?
 Who has time to write down tasks, then write them down again when you don’t finish them?
 Oops!
 Was I a bit judgy there?
 Sorry.
 I don’t migrate stuff.
 At least note regularly and at least not as a matter of routine.
 It’s completely normal for me to be flipping between several pages at a time and that’s OK with me.
 It’s super easy to see which task on the list need to be dealt with because they are the un-highlighted items on the list.
-If something is on the list and it’s a dozen pages back and is in danger of being forgotten but it’s not important enough to be added to a current list… then it either gets crossed off and deemed not important and never getting done….
+If something is on the list and it’s a dozen pages back and is in danger of being forgotten but it’s not important enough to be added to a current list… then it either gets crossed off and deemed not important and never gets done….
 Or it gets moved to the long-term master task list.

 Drawing, Doodling, Designing, or making things pretty — I don’t draw out calendars and decorate them with pretty doodles.
-Some days I wish I had the talent to make those gorgeous layouts but in my journal, those are not the main focus of my pages.
+Some days, I wish I had the talent to make those gorgeous layouts, but in my journal, those are not the main focus of my pages.
 My journal is about being productive and managing tasks I need to accomplish.
 Yes, I’ll add quotes and pretty paper or notecards when I want to.
 But those instances are rarer than the norm.
-If I need to have a complex layout on a page to track something, I’m more apt to design it on the computer, print it and glue it onto a page — drawing lines and charts is not my thing (usually).
+If I need to have a complex layout on a page to track something, I’m more apt to design it on the computer, print it, and glue it onto a page — drawing lines and charts is not my thing (usually).

 I know that the full bullet journal system works great for a lot of people, but for me, it just doesn’t fit my life.

 Remember, I’m a nerd first and foremost.
-I probably slide a bit into the geek category because of my love for technology and gadgets (but only if they’re well researched, analyzed and obsessively compared against their competitors before I purchase them).
+I probably slide a bit into the geek category because of my love for technology and gadgets (but only if they’re well-researched, analyzed, and obsessively compared against their competitors before I purchase them).
 So it’s normal for me to take bits and pieces of various systems to create my own based on the research I’ve done on a variety of topics.
 Nerds like research.
 We thrive on learning as much as we can about a topic and then living our life according to the best possible method we can devise (or at least that’s what I like to think of as a nerd).

 When I make a mistake in my bullet journal, I cover it up and make it beautiful.
 This spread just happened to be such a bad mistake that I needed to cover two pages!